-- assisting with the development and implementation of communication and consultation plans. - conducting DBFO Project activities in a manner consistent with communication and consultation plans. - maintaining constructive relationships with the public and other stakeholders and supporting the lead party and its team members in their role as the primary contact with the public and other stakeholders. - providing information, as required by the lead party and its team members, to support all communications activities. - attending and participating in public and stakeholder consultation meetings and community relations meetings, as necessary, throughout the Project Term. - consideration and application as appropriate of public and stakeholder-input throughout the Project Term and reporting to the public and stakeholders regarding the manner in which public and stakeholder input will be used.
+- assisting with the development and implementation of communication and consultation plans. - conducting DBFO Project activities in a manner consistent with communication and consultation plans. - maintaining constructive relationships with the public and other stakeholders and supporting the lead party and its team members in their role as the primary contact with the public and other stakeholders. - providing information, as required by the lead party and its team members, to support all communications activities. - attending and participating in public and stakeholder consultation meetings and community relations meetings, as necessary, throughout the Contract Period. - consideration and application as appropriate of public and stakeholder-input throughout the Contract Period and reporting to the public and stakeholders regarding the manner in which public and stakeholder input will be used.

-• identifying an individual or firm experienced in developing and implementing traffic communications, community relations, and public and stakeholder consultation plans, consistent with the supporting responsibilities.
+- identifying an individual or firm experienced in developing and implementing traffic communications, community relations, and public and stakeholder consultation plans, consistent with the supporting responsibilities. - covering costs related to carrying out supporting responsibilities.